gabrieltorresgamez/gabocutter/docs/features/uv.md

-# Dependency management with uv
+# Dependency Management with uv

-The generated repository will uses [uv](https://docs.astral.sh/uv/) for its dependency management.
-When you have created your repository using this cookiecutter template, a uv environment is pre-configured in `pyproject.toml`.
-All you need to do is add your project-specific dependencies with
+The generated repository uses [uv](https://docs.astral.sh/uv/) for managing dependencies.
+When you create a repository using this template, a `uv` environment is pre-configured in `pyproject.toml`.
+To add your project-specific dependencies, use the following command:

 ```bash
 uv add <package>
 ```

-and then install the environment with
+After adding your dependencies, install the environment with:

 ```bash
 uv sync
 ```

-You can then run commands within your virtual environment, for example:
+You can then run commands within your virtual environment.
+For example, to run tests with `pytest`, use:

 ```bash
 uv run python -m pytest